-SSE method in level-IV is similar to RRE, except the definition of role partition.
+SSE method in level-IV is similar to RRE.
+The difference lies in the definition of role partition.
 SSE requires the network nodes with the same role to have exactly the same set of neighborhoods, more strict than RRE which only considers the role of neighborhoods.
 In the finest node-level (level-V), each SSE node group is split into individual network nodes, rolling back to the input network granularity.